Rolex Batman vs Pepsi: Which GMT-Master II to Buy in 2026

 • Power Reserve: ~70 hours

-• Functions: GMT hand; date at 3 o’clock with Cyclops lens
+• Functions: GMT hand, date at 3 o’clock with Cyclops

 Rolex Batman vs Pepsi: Key Differences Explained